swadeshi101/diagnosis/README.md

-"Please visit wiki for documentation"
+Please visit wiki for documentation